top of page

 If needed... 'top slice'

-Spend two lessons doing a practical element of your chosen media product
+Spend one-two lessons doing a practical element of your chosen media product

 Research how you might make it better, eg look at existing products or talk to others